 8. Citrus Peels

-Marigolds have been used for centuries as a natural pest control remedy due to their strong scent which repels many types of insects including aphids, whiteflies and cabbage loopers.
-Marigold petals can be added to compost piles to deter pests from the garden or seeds can be planted around the garden perimeter to act as a protective barrier.
+Marigolds have been used for centuries as a natural pest control remedy due to their strong scent which repels many types aphids, whiteflies and cabbage loopers.
+Marigold petals can be added to compost piles in the garden or seeds can be planted around the garden perimeter to act as a protective barrier.

-Basil is a great natural pest control option due to its scent.
+Basil is a great due to its scent.
 This irritates many common bugs such as aphids and flies.
 It makes them flee the area where it is present.
 It also has antiseptic properties that helps protect plants from fungal infections.
 Making it an ideal choice for any organic gardener looking for an effective yet eco-friendly solution.

 Catnip is an effective natural insect repellent because of its pungent smell which most bugs detest.
-These include mosquitoes, cockroaches, fleas, moths, ants and other crawling insects.
+These include mosquitoes, cockroaches, fleas, moths, ants.
 They are quick to flee when confronted with catnip oil or dried catnip leaves spread around.
 This makes it a great way to keep your home and garden free of unwanted guests without using chemical pesticides.

 Wormwood is a powerful natural insecticide that has been used for centuries.
 It keeps away different species of bugs including lice, fleas, mosquitos and some species of mites.
 The strong smell of wormwood deters most insects.
 While being completely safe for people and pets.
-This makes it a great choice for those wanting an all-natural solution to taking care of their pests.
+This makes it a great choice for those wanting an all-natural solution.

 Thyme is a great natural insect repellent thanks to the chemical compounds it contains.
 They can help drive away many insects including ants, flies and moths.
 It can be used in its essential oil form.
-To make homemade sprays or dried and burned to create an unpleasant atmosphere for bugs.
+You can use the mixture in a spray bottle, or dried and burned to create an unpleasant atmosphere for bugs.

 17. Cayenne Pepper

-Cayenne pepper is a natural pest control remedy due to its spicy aroma and flavor, which is unpleasant to animals and insects.
+Cayenne pepper is effective due to its spicy aroma and flavor, which is unpleasant to animals.
 Sprinkling it in areas with unwanted visitors is an easy way to repel them without using harsh pesticides or chemicals.